Novokuznetsk Kuzbass, Russia Travel Guide

 Exhibits on coal mining and Kuzbass region development.

-Learn about Dostoevsky's personal history in the city.
+Learn about Dostoevsky's personal the history of the city.

-The Gallery of Military Glory focuses on the region's military history and contributions to conflicts, shedding light on wartime experiences.
+The Gallery of Military Glory concentrates on the region's military history and contributions to conflicts, shedding light on wartime experiences.

 Various smaller galleries and exhibition spaces host temporary displays by local artists, platforming contemporary Siberian art.